 - 1. Development must have no significant adverse impact on risk of flooding and should take opportunities to improve flood water disposal. - 2.
-Development will not be supported if it would compromise infrastructure to prevent flooding or the management of flooding incidents. - New-build development must include sustainable drainage features as an integral part of the landscape and green infrastructure, to avoid adverse impacts from surface water runoff. - 4.
-Hard ground surface treatments must be permeable to allow water to penetrate.
+Development will not be supported if it would compromise infrastructure to prevent flooding or the management of flooding incidents. - 3.
+New-build development should include Sustainable Drainage Systems as an integral part of the landscape and green infrastructure, to avoid adverse impacts from surface water runoff. - 4.
+Hard ground surface treatments should be permeable to allow water to penetrate, where ground conditions allow.